epha29/ETS0460-15/README.md

 strip()  is used to remove both leading and trailing charcter or space lstrip()  is used to remove only leading charcter or space rstrip()  is used to remove only and trailing charcter or space

+# capitalize()
+The capitalize() method returns a string where the first character is upper case, and the rest is lower case.
+ It does not modify numbers, symbols, or already uppercase letters.

+what is the syntax

+      string.capitalize()